No Time to Die: Cast

 Hugh Dennis and Priyanga Burford portray scientists working at an MI6 laboratory.
-Mathilde Bourbin and Coline Defaud appear as Madeleine Swann's mother and young Madeleine respectively in the opening sequence.
-Brigitte Millar reprises her role as Spectre chief Dr. Vogel from Spectre.
+Mathilde Bourbin and Coline Defaud appear as Madeleine Swann's mother and young Madeleine, respectively, in the opening sequence.
+Brigitte Millar reprises her role as SPECTRE chief Dr. Vogel from Spectre.
+The veteran British civil servant Hayden Phillips makes a cameo appearance in the film as the antagonist Sir Sebastian d'Ath.